lordbnn/job_alerts_pipeline/README.md

 ## Contribution and Feedback

-We welcome contributions from the data engineering community to enhance and extend this ETL pipeline further.
+Contributions are welcomed to enhance and extend this ETL pipeline further.
 Feel free to submit pull requests, raise issues, or provide feedback to help us improve the project.

 ![Data Engineering](https://img.shields.io/badge/Data%20Engineering-Job%20Vacancies-blue)